gaurav-arena/gaurav-arena.github.io/_posts/2020-05-28-web_scrapping.md

 We are basically scraping three news websites which belong to three different news organizations (CNN, NBC, CNBC) for data related Covid-19 headlines.
 This additional data extracted by web scraping these news websites can be used for complementing any existing dataset related to Covid-19 to perform better analysis.

-Importing all the necessary libraries
+Firstly,importing all the necessary libraries:
 ```python
 from datetime import date
 from bs4 import BeautifulSoup